 An environment of insecurity – in which we evaluate new threats and respond – is something humans share with this well-loved animal.
-After Covid-19 hit, global economies experienced the worst recession in living memory, and the fear of prolonged lockdowns created febrile milieu for global stocks, which are exhibiting increased volatility.
+After Covid-19 hit, global economies experienced the worst recession in living memory, and the fear of prolonged lockdowns created febrile milieu for many global stocks.

 It’s easy to understand why investors respond by retreating to the safety of the crowd.
 Herding, or crowd behaviour, gives the illusion of safety.
 But it can also lead to unprofitable investment decisions: buying in to a stock at the worst possible time.
 This is when investors often make emotional investment decisions, driven by greed or fear.

 As contrarian investors, we challenge the wisdom of the crowd – looking for the point at which fellow investors are at their most despondent.
 But we’re not merely looking for unloved stocks.
-It’s essential that they offer a good balance between risk and reward and also have a tangible catalyst for change.
-This can come in many forms: fresh management, a new strategy or business model, activist involvement or merger and acquisition activity or, more recently, exposure to economic recovery.
+It’s essential that they offer a good balance between risk and reward and also have a tangible catalyst for improvement.
+This can come in many forms: fresh management, a new strategy or business model, activist involvement, merger and acquisition activity or, more recently, exposure to economic recovery.

 It helps, of course, that we have time and patience on our side.
 As long-term investors, we’re not looking to make a quick buck.
 Instead, we’re interested in genuine improvement.
-Often (but not always), the stocks we invest in also pay a healthy dividend, giving us an income while we wait for the broader market to recognise the company’s merits.
-This approach has proven successful, and our dividend yield is one of the most attractive in the peer group.
+Often, the stocks we invest in also pay a healthy dividend through the cycle, giving us an income while we wait for the broader market to recognise the company’s merits.
+This approach has proven successful, and our dividend yield is currently the most attractive in the peer group.
 However, it should be remembered that dividends are not guaranteed and can fall as well as rise.

 The benefits of the Trust